 I'm a traveling wedding and elopement photographer based in Boulder, Colorado.
 I capture real moments with bright, bold, natural images.
 My goal is to make your wedding day the best it can be and ensure that you have a meaningful, memorable, FUN wedding day that is the start of a lifelong adventure.

-A “first look” is when the bride and groom choose to see other before the ceremony at a planned time during the wedding day.
+A “first look” is when the couple chooses to see other before the ceremony at a planned time during the wedding or elopement day.
 Usually, this is a private time for the couple to share a special moment together before the ceremony.

 At every wedding day, my goal is to get as many photos done before the ceremony as possible.
 After a first look, we will do portraits of just the bride and groom for about 15 minutes.
 Then, we don’t have to take bride and groom photos after the ceremony unless you want to!
 By doing a first look, we can potentially get bride + groom portraits, full bridal party photos, and some family photos done before the ceremony.
 Then, we will need less time between the ceremony and reception for photos.
 If you want to go to your cocktail hour, I recommend doing a first look.